ExtCore/ExtCore/README.md

 Please take a look at [Platformus](https://github.com/Platformus/Platformus) on GitHub.
 It is CMS built on ExtCore framework with 8 extensions and 58 projects.

+## Development and Debug

+You have to have direct references to your extension projects in the host application project.json file in order to be able to debug that projects.
+After the extension is finished, you can use it as DLL files without need to have explicit references to its projects.

 ## Links

 Website: http://extcore.net/ (under construction)